Guin Saga: Series artists

 Painted covers and interior illustrations for volumes 1-19 (1979–1984) were done by Naoyuki Kato.
 Noted artist Yoshitaka Amano then took the reins until vol. 57 (1997), upon which time he was replaced by Jun Suemi.
 Shinobu Tanno, whose style closely resembles Suemi's, has been the series artist since vol. 88 (2003) until the final 130th book in 2009.

 Media

 Novels released in English

 American publisher Vertical has released the first five volumes, translated into English by known game translator Alexander O. Smith.
 The English editions have drawn praise comparing the series to The Lord of the Rings and Conan the Barbarian.
 The novels have also been translated into German, French, Russian, Italian, Korean and Chinese.
-Vertical has released the first five novels in English, but only the first three in hardback and paperback editions.
+The first three novels were released in hardback and paperback editions, the rest only in paperback.